Mason & Dixon: One: Latitudes and Departures

-The Reverend recounts the departure of the Seahorse from Portsmouth and its passage through the English Channel.
+The Reverend recounts the departure of the Seahorse from Portsmouth and her passage through the English Channel.
 In open sea, off the coast of France, the Seahorse is pursued and attacked by the French warship l'Grand.
 After a pitched battle, during which Mason and Dixon remain below decks and the Reverend acts as a surgeon's apprentice, the French unexpectedly and inexplicably break off the attack.
 The Seahorse, with more than thirty casualties and broken masts, limps back to Plymouth for repairs.